jsrepojs/docs/src/lib/docs/jsrepo-com/marketplace.md

 lastUpdated: 5-15-2025
 ---

-Before now monetizing a registry required setting up your own auth and payments with the [jsrepo.com](https://www.jsrepo.com) marketplace you can make that our problem.
+Before now monetizing a registry required setting up your own auth and payments.
+With the [jsrepo.com](https://www.jsrepo.com) marketplace you can make that our problem.

 ## Publishing to the Marketplace